Dorian Gray poster

 The inciting incident occurs at 14 minutes when Dorian sees his completed portrait and, influenced by Lord Henry's philosophy, makes a Faustian wish: that the portrait would age instead of him, so he can remain young and beautiful forever..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Dorian cruelly rejects Sibyl after a poor performance, choosing vanity over love.
+This shows the protagonist's commitment to Dorian cruelly rejects Sibyl after a poor performance, choosing vanity over love.
 She commits suicide.
 Dorian notices the first change in his portrait - a cruel smirk.
 He actively chooses Lord Henry's path of hedonism., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, James Vane is accidentally killed while pursuing Dorian.
 Emily rejects Dorian with horror and disgust.
 Alan Campbell commits suicide.
-Everyone touched by Dorian experiences death or ruin - the "whiff of death" surrounds him completely., reveals the protagonist at their lowest point.
+Everyone touched by Dorian experiences death or ruin - the "whiff of death" surrounds him completely., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Dorian realizes the only way to end the curse and kill the conscience that tortures him is to destroy the portrait.
 He understands he must face his true self, even if it means his destruction., demonstrating the transformation achieved throughout the journey.